ember-learn/guides-source/README.md

 as markdown files, which are fetched and displayed by [guides-app](https://github.com/ember-learn/guides-app).

-Before following the below instructions and making any changes first-time contributors should see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on forking the `guides-source` and `guides-app` repositories and making your first pull request.
+Before following the below instructions and making any changes, first-time contributors should see [CONTRIBUTING.md](CONTRIBUTING.md) for instructions on forking the `guides-source` and `guides-app` repositories and making a first pull request.

 ```sh